 Join us for a tour of our botany collection, home to more than 400,000 research specimens of leafy plants, seeds, lichens, grasses, trees and shrubs.
 Pre-registration required by Feb.
 1; call 785-864-4450 register. $5-$7 contribution requested.

 Want to make your own fish print?
 Your chance to try the artform of Gyotaku will be part of the Watkins Museum's opening for the exhibit "Riverkings of Kansas."
 Gyotaku is a Japanese printmaking method traditionally used by fishermen to record their catches.
 Watch a demonstration at this event at the Watkins Museum, 1047 Mass., and make your own.

-We'll provide the skulls, and you provide the creativity.
-Sketch your favorite skulls from our new mammals exhibit opening in October or get a close look at skulls displayed specifically for this drop-in event.
+Bring your sketch pad and draw with us!
+We'll provide the feathers, and you provide the creativity.
+You can sketch your favorite animals from our exhibits or draw those specifically on display for this drop-in event.

 The museum has gone to the birds!
 See exotic specimens of our fine feathered friends from around the world.
 Learn about the forces of flight and launche your own flying creation.